-Manager SFTY Manager, LLC, a wholly-owned subsidiary of iStar Inc. Management Fee Annual fee of 1.0% of total shareholder's equity (up to \$2.5 billion) Annual fee of 0.75% of total shareholder's equity (> \$2.5 billion) Management Fee Consideration Payment will be made exclusively in the Company's common stock (valued at the greater of (i) the volume weighted average market price during the quarter for which the fee is being paid or (ii) the initial public offering price) Lock-up Restriction from selling common stock received for management fees for 2 years from the date of such issuance (restriction will terminate in the event of and effective with the termination of the management agreement) Management Fee Waiver No management fee paid to the Manager during the first year (through June 30, 2018) Incentive Fee None Term 1 year Renewal Provision Automatically renewed for additional one-year terms unless previously terminated by majority of independent directors or otherwise, as provided in the agreement Termination Fee None
+Manager SFTY Manager, LLC, a wholly-owned subsidiary of iStar Inc. Management Fee Annual fee of 1.0% of total equity (up to \$2.5 billion) Annual fee of 0.75% of total equity (> \$2.5 billion) Management Fee Consideration Payment will be made exclusively in the Company's common stock (valued at the greater of (i) the volume weighted average market price during the quarter for which the fee is being paid or (ii) the initial public offering price of \$20.00 per share) Lock-up Restriction from selling common stock received for management fees for two years from the date of such issuance (restriction will terminate in the event of and effective with the termination of the management agreement) Management Fee Waiver No management fee was paid to the Manager during the first year (through June 30, 2018) Incentive Fee None Term 1 year Renewal Provision Automatically renewed for additional one-year terms unless previously terminated by majority of independent directors or otherwise, as provided in the agreement Termination Fee None

-For the three and six months ended June 30, 2018, the Company recorded \$0.9 million and \$1.8 million, respectively, in management fees to the Manager.
-For the period from April 14, 2017 to June 30, 2017, the Company recorded \$0.2 million in management fees to the Manager.
+For the three and nine months ended September 30, 2018, the Company recorded \$0.9 million and \$2.7 million, respectively, in management fees to the Manager.
+The Company will issue 45,941 shares of its common stock to the Manager for payment of the management fee for the three months ended September 30, 2018.
+For the three months ended September 30, 2017 and the period from April 14, 2017 to September 30, 2017, the Company recorded \$0.9 million and \$1.1 million, respectively, in management fees to the Manager.
 These management fees are recorded in "General and administrative expenses" in the Company's consolidated statements of operations.
-The management fees were not actually paid to the Manager because no management fees were payable during the first year of the agreement.
-The fees were accounted for as a non-cash capital contribution from iStar despite iStar not receiving any compensation for its services.
+Prior to June 30, 2018, no management fees were paid to the Manager because such fees were waived during the first year of the agreement.
+The fees were accounted for as a non-cash capital contribution from iStar despite iStar not receiving any compensation for its services during the first year of the agreement.